erandow/GiteaSecureLaunch/README.md

-# Gitea Self-Hosted Deployment
+# GiteaSecureLaunch

+A streamlined solution for deploying Gitea with automated HTTPS configuration.
+No domain name required!

-This project provides an automated way to deploy a personal Gitea Git service with Docker, HTTPS, and PostgreSQL.
+This project provides an easy, automated way to deploy a personal Gitea Git service with Docker, secure HTTPS, and PostgreSQL database.
+Set up in minutes with a simple deployment script.

 ## Features

 - Gitea Git server deployment using Docker
-- Support for both local development (HTTP) and production (HTTPS) environments
+- Flexible deployment options:
+  - Local HTTP for basic testing
+  - Local HTTPS with localhost (no domain required)
+  - Production HTTPS with custom domain (optional)
+  - Production HTTPS with IP address (no domain required)
 - PostgreSQL database for persistent data storage
 - SSH access for Git operations
 - Automated setup script with environment detection
-- Let's Encrypt integration for production deployments
+- Let's Encrypt integration for production deployments with domains

 ## Prerequisites

-- A Linux server (physical or virtual) with public IP address (for production)
+- A Linux server (physical or virtual)
 - Docker and Docker Compose installed
-- Domain name pointing to your server (or local hosts file modified for testing)
 - Basic knowledge of Linux command line
+- For domain-based deployment: Domain name (optional)
-- Open ports: 443 (HTTPS) or 3000 (HTTP) and 2222 (SSH)
+- Open ports: 3000 (HTTP) or 443 (HTTPS) and 2222 (SSH)

 ## Installation